datadesk/python-documentcloud/_sources/documents.txt

     Returns a list of URLs for the "large" sized image of every page in the document.

+.. attribute:: document_obj.normal_image

+    Returns the binary data for the "normal" sized image of the document's first page.
+If you would like the data for some other page, pass the page number into ``document_obj.get_normal_image(page)``.

+.. attribute:: document_obj.normal_image_url

+    Returns a URL containing the "normal" sized image of the document's first page.
+If you would like the URL for some other page, pass the page number into ``document_obj.get_normal_image_url(page)``.

+.. attribute:: document_obj.normal_image_url_list

+    Returns a list of URLs for the "normal" sized image of every page in the document.

 .. attribute:: document_obj.pages

     The number of pages in the document.